 But if you’re taking Rhodiola Rosea as a nootropic for sitting around and thinking, well then you, my friend, are doing it wrong.

 This herb is best for any kind of cognitive performance that can harmonize with physical performance.
 Good applications include:

 - Physical occupations that require endurance and focus

 - Brainy occupations with long, stress-filled days that cause mental fatigue

 - Working out during training sessions that demand mind-body intensity

 Other reviews that I’ve read seem to back up Rhodiola’s unique “mind-body” nootropic angle, making it one of the best supplements out there for brainy athletes who want to WIN.
 WebMD is a buzzkill ’cause they say there’s just not enough scientific evidence to back Rhodiola… to which I say eat my shorts WebMD, what about the evidence of HUNDREDS OF YEARS of use for mind-body performance?

 No matter how you slice it, Rhodiola Rosea root is one of the awesomest herbs on the planet, with a legacy of performance enhancement.
-This is one you’ll want to buy and have on hand when you need that extra boost in body & mind.
-On to the ratings…
+This is one you’ll want to buy and have on hand when you need that extra boost in body and mind.

 Overall Nootropic Power Rating